 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 5:58 am and the next high tide will be at 6:10 pm.
-The only low tide of the day will be at 1:15 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 4:11 am and the next low tide will be at 4:30 pm.
+The first high tide will be at 9:18 am and the next high tide at 9:53 pm.

-The lunar phase is a First Quarter Moon.
-Today we have 11 hours and 51 minutes of sun.
-The solar transit is at 1:31 pm and the length of time the moon will be visible will be 12 hours and 58 minutes.
+The lunar phase is a Waning Crescent.
+Today we will have 12 hours and 54 minutes of sun.
+The solar transit will be at 1:23 pm and the length of time the moon will be visible will be 13 hours and 30 minutes.

-The tidal coefficient today is 33, a very low value, which means that there will not be a great difference between high tide and low tide.
-The currents will also be very small.
-At noon the tidal coefficient increases to 35 to end the day with a tidal coefficient of 38.
-The tide heights today are 0.7 ft, 0.3 ft and 0.7 ft.
+The tidal coefficient today is 65 (average).
+At noon the tidal coefficient increases to 70 to end the day with a tidal coefficient of 73.
+The tide heights today are 0.7 ft, 1.0 ft, 0.3 ft and 1.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Stuart which is of 1.3 ft and a minimum height of -0.7 ft.

 The solunar fishing calendar in Stuart tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are: